apache/whimsy/DOCKER.md

 Docker execution instructions
 =============================

-:dizzy: **New!** For a simpler way to setup a Mac OSX machine, please check out the [setupmymac script](./SETUPMYMAC.md), which automates configuring and keeping updated a local whimsy instance with Docker.
+:dizzy: **New!** For a simpler way to setup a macOS machine, please check out the [setupmymac script](./SETUPMYMAC.md), which automates configuring and keeping updated a local whimsy instance with Docker.